nanopack/redundis/README.md

 #### listen_ip
 - default '127.0.0.1'
-- ip for redis_proxy to listen for clients
+- ip for redundis to listen for clients

 #### listen_port
 - default 6379
-- port for redis_proxy to listen for clients
+- port for redundis to listen for clients

 #### monitor_name
 - default 'test'